Main Street Announces Follow-On Investment

 HOUSTON, Dec.
-15, 2021 /PRNewswire/ -- Main Street Capital Corporation (NYSE: MAIN) ("Main Street") is pleased to announce that it recently completed a follow-on investment in an existing portfolio company.
-Main Street, along with its co-investor, made the follow-on investment in Hawk Ridge Systems, LLC ("Hawk Ridge" or the "Company") to support the Company's acquisition of a complimentary leading value-added reseller of SolidWorks software solutions and Markforged 3D printing solutions in a new geographic area that is highly complementary to Hawk Ridge's existing geographies ("Acquired Company"), and to provide financing for the Company's continued internal growth initiatives.
-Main Street's portion of the follow-on investment consists of an additional $16.4 million first lien, senior secured term debt investment.
+20, 2021 /PRNewswire/ -- Main Street Capital Corporation (NYSE: MAIN) ("Main Street") is pleased to announce that it recently completed a follow-on investment in an existing portfolio company.
+Main Street, along with its co-investor, made the follow-on investment in Cody Pools, Inc. ("Cody" or the "Company") to support the Company's growth and the acquisition of a Phoenix, Arizona-based pool builder.
+Main Street's portion of the follow-on investment consists of an additional $24.8 million first lien, senior secured term debt investment.

-Headquartered in Mountain View, California, and founded in 1996, Hawk Ridge (www.hawkridgesys.com) is one of the largest and most respected value-added resellers of SolidWork's various software solutions and Hewlett-Packard's and Markforged's 3D printing solutions, in addition to a variety of other engineering software solutions and 3D printing, scanning and post-processing technologies.
-The Company serves over 30,000 customers from its 26 office locations spanning the West Coast and Midwest United States and Canada.
-This acquisition provides Hawk Ridge with significant incremental geographical reach, allowing Hawk Ridge to cover the United States and Canada coast-to-coast, as well as the acquisition of leading sales and technical resources to bolster Hawk Ridge's existing team and better service both companies' customers.
-Since Main Street's initial investment in Hawk Ridge in December 2016, the Company has strategically expanded its geographical coverage, bolstered its product offering and completed ten acquisitions to complement the Company's strong organic growth.

-The Acquired Company is also a leading value-added reseller of engineering design and manufacturing solutions, specifically SolidWorks software solutions and Markforged's 3D printing solutions with a highly complementary geography.
-The Acquired Company's long-established presence in its geography and strong existing customer relationships provide Hawk Ridge with the optimal entry to this new geography and a coast-to-coast presence.
-The combined platform will offer existing customers with a bolstered product offering, nationwide support and a deeper bench of technical resources.
+Founded in 1994 and headquartered in Georgetown, Texas, Cody (www.codypools.com) is a leading designer and builder of premium, highly customized swimming pools and spas for residential and commercial customers in the United States and has been ranked as the "#1 Pool Builder in the Nation" by Pool & Spa News, the largest publication in the swimming pool and hot tub industry, for nine consecutive years.
+With current residential operations in Texas and Florida, this acquisition adds significant value by further expanding Cody's national presence to Arizona.
+Main Street made its initial investment in Cody in March 2020 and previously completed a follow-on investment in August 2021 to support the acquisition of a separate Texas-based pool builder.

 ABOUT MAIN STREET CAPITAL CORPORATION